PatrickCook/SeniorProjectServer/README.md

 ```

 ### PUT /api/user/:id
-* Allows a user to update and of the following fields: `username, first_name, last_name, password_hash`
+* Allows a user to update and of the following fields: `username, first_name, last_name, passwordHash`

 **Example Request Body:**
 ```